Greater Bank's cards offer the perfect solution to safely and securely accessing your money online, in-store or over the phone.

 When we review your application and your credit history, we make a determination on the maximum limit amount along with the limit amount you have requested – then we determine the limit we can offer you on your credit card.

 You can apply for an increase or request to decrease your limit at any time.
-You can do so by calling us, visiting one of our branches, via internet banking, The Greater Banking App or our website.
+You can do so by calling us, visiting one of our branches, via online banking, The Greater Banking App or our website.
 You can also print a credit limit decrease request form and take it into your nearest branch.

 If your circumstances change or if you are having difficulty meeting your repayments then you need to let us know so we can see if there is anything we can do to assist.